aleshaleksey/fansys23/11-weapons-armour.md

 **Grapple** is the act of restricting the movement of your foe using your body or held items.
 It covers the "grapple" and "restrain" manoeuvres and follows the "[Basic Martial Manoeuvres](04-combat.md#basic-martial-manoeuvres)" rules.

-**Strikes** are the use of appendages or protruding body parts to deal bludgeoning or piercing damage to a target.
+**Strikes** are the use of appendages or protruding body parts to deal percussive or piercing damage to a target.

 **Throw** is the act of moving your foe around the battlefield or throwing them down.
 It follows the "Basic Martial Manoeuvres" rules.
 It also gives proficiency with "shove" and "trip" manoeuvres.